simonmichael/hledger_site/src/index.md

 [![hledger basic transaction, showing names of parts](https://raw.githubusercontent.com/RobertNielsen1/hledger/master/hledger%20basic%20transaction%20--%20terms.png)](https://github.com/RobertNielsen1/hledger/blob/master/hledger%20basic%20transaction%20--%20terms.png)

-A transaction begins with a date and description, followed by an indented list of accounts and amounts.
+A transaction entry begins with a date and description, followed by an indented list of accounts and amounts.
 Note the 2 or more spaces required between each account name and amount.
 A positive amount means "added to this account", a negative amount means "removed from this account" (AKA [debit and credit](https://plaintextaccounting.org/FAQ#where-are-debits-and-credits)).